 - Take a lead in promoting pupil attendance ensuring it is the responsibility of all staff.
-Be aware, vigilant, well-informed and listen to what children say about the barriers to accessing education - Develop a clear strategy and vision for improving attendance - Work with the SENCO, where relevant, to ensure any SEND needs are fully understood, including how these may impact on attendance, and to ensure that the provision in place meets needs and supports good attendance - Support all staff to monitor attendance patterns and tackle attendance concerns effectively by providing regular attendance reports to class teachers or tutors / subject leaders so they are able to facilitate discussions with pupils (this also includes any special educational needs coordinators, designated safeguarding leads and pupil premium leads). - Work with the leadership team to benchmark the school's attendance data (at whole school, year group and cohort level) against local, regional, and national levels to identify areas of focus for improvement - Monitor in the data the impact of school wide attendance efforts, including any specific strategies implemented ensuring there is regular and positive communication with parents - Provide rewards for improving attendance, punctuality and overall high attendance while not penalising pupils with complex medical or additional needs which impacts on their ability to attend school regularly - Set annual school attendance targets with the Headteacher - Work on proactively on building strong relationships with families - Follow the LA Fast-Track procedure and support staff to offer Early Help where necessary and work with Education Welfare Officers to tackle persistent absence. - Work with the LA, agencies, and safeguarding partners to overcome barriers to attendance - Advise the Headteacher and School Administrators when to issue fixed-penalty notices

-- Escalate concerns when deemed appropriate as per the Safeguarding and Child Protection Policy - Lead attendance training for staff
+Be aware, vigilant, well-informed and listen to what children say about the barriers to accessing education - Develop a clear strategy and vision for improving attendance - Work with the SENCOs, where relevant, to ensure any SEND needs are fully understood, including how these may impact on attendance, and to ensure that the provision in place meets needs and supports good attendance - Support all staff to monitor attendance patterns and tackle attendance concerns effectively by providing regular attendance reports to class teachers or tutors / subject leaders so they are able to facilitate discussions with pupils (this also includes any special educational needs coordinators, designated safeguarding leads and pupil premium leads). - Work with the leadership team to benchmark the school's attendance data (at whole school, year group and cohort level) against local, regional, and national levels to identify areas of focus for improvement - Monitor in the data the impact of school wide attendance efforts, including any specific strategies implemented ensuring there is regular and positive communication with parents - Set annual school attendance targets with the Headteacher - Work proactively on building strong relationships with families - Work with the LA, agencies, and safeguarding partners to overcome barriers to attendance - Advise the Headteacher and School Administrators when to issue fixed-penalty notices - Escalate concerns when deemed appropriate as per the Safeguarding and Child Protection Policy - Lead attendance training for staff

-Senior Leadership Team
+Trust Senior Leadership Team

 - Take a lead in promoting pupil attendance ensuring it is the responsibility of all staff.
-Be curious, aware, vigilant, well-informed and listen to what children say about the barriers to accessing education - Ensure attendance has a high profile across the school. - Work on proactively on building strong relationships with families. - Build on a culture of challenge when addressing persistent illness absences with parents. - Attend welfare home visits where required. - Escalate concerns where required as per the Safeguarding and Child Protection Policy. - Liaise with Attendance Lead, DSL, Behaviour Lead and SENCo as appropriate to discuss attendance concerns for individual pupils. - Participate in appropriate training in relation to attendance. - Ensure there are designated staff with day-to-day responsibility for attendance matters and ensure that adequate, protected time is allocated to discharge these responsibilities. - Take overall responsibility for ensuring our school conforms to all statutory requirements in respect of attendance e.g., deletion from school roll is adhered to for example.
+Be curious, aware, vigilant, well-informed and listen to what children say about the barriers to accessing education - Ensure attendance has a high profile across the schools. - Liaise with Attendance Lead, DSL and SENCo's as appropriate to discuss attendance concerns for individual pupils. - Participate in appropriate training in relation to attendance. - Ensure there are designated staff with day-to-day responsibility for attendance matters and ensure that adequate, protected time is allocated to discharge these responsibilities.

+Take overall responsibility for ensuring our school conforms to all statutory requirements in respect of attendance e.g., deletion from school roll is adhered to for example.